Hammer House of Horror: Episodes

-DVD/Blu-ray release
+Home release

 The series was released on DVD in the UK (region 2) in October 2002 by ITV Studios.
 It was released as a four-disc set featuring all 13 episodes, and includes stills galleries and cast biographies as extras.
 The episodes are in a different order on the DVD.

 In the U.S., A&E Home Entertainment, under license from Carlton International Media Limited, released the complete series on Region 1 DVD in 2001.

 A re-mastered version was released in the US (region 1) on 11 September 2012 by Synapse Films.
 It was released as a five-disc set, and features an animated stills gallery, episode introductions from film historian Shane M. Dallman, and featurettes including Grave Recollections: A Visit With Kathryn Leigh Scott and Hammer Housekeeping: A Visit With Mia Nadasi.

 Having completed a high-definition restoration of the series, the UK's Network imprint released Hammer House of Horror for the first time on HD Blu-ray (Region B locked) in October 2017.